 During the last decade, an increasing number of foreign visitors have discovered the town’s charm and ambiance and are returning here not only during the holidays, but also for extended stays—even retirement in Mexico.

 Morelia is an aristocratic colonial city, whereas Patzcuaro is a colonial town which still remains true to its indigenous (Purepecha and Tarasco) heritage.
 The town has successfully blended its indigenous and colonial roots and provides an excellent hub from which to explore the other towns and villages in the area.
 See Around Patzcuaro, below.

 The central area of Patzcuaro and its immediate surroundings are the most attractive with colonial buildings, mansions and courtyards built around the fine and elegant Plaza de Quiroga.

 Bishop Vasco de Quiroga was a respected judge sent by the Catholic Church to Patzcuaro in 1536 to try Nuño de Guzman for his acts of uncompromising cruelty that devastated the indigenous communities here.
 Quiroga promoted education and self sufficiency in the area, helping the indigenous people to grow crops and develop their natural skills as talented craftsmen.
 He is the most revered historical figure in the state of Michoacan and his statue is the centerpiece of Patzcuaro’s main square.

-About two miles southeast of the town’s center are the shores of Lago de Patzcuaro (Lake Patzcuaro).
+About two miles northeast of the town’s center are the shores of Lago de Patzcuaro (Lake Patzcuaro).
 Lake Patzcuaro also hosts the charming island of Janitzio.